CompVis/tread/README.md

 In our paper, we show that TREAD can also work on other architectures.
 In practice, one needs to be more careful with the routing process in order to adhere to the characteristics of the specific architecture as some have a spatial bias (RWKV, Mamba, etc.).
 For simplicity, we only provide code for the Transformer architecture as it is the most widely used while being robust and easy to work with.

-### Sampling
+## 🖼️ Sampling

-For sampling, we use the [EDM](https://github.com/NVlabs/edm) sampling, and the FID calculation is done via the [ADM](https://github.com/openai/guided-diffusion) evaluation suite.
+For most experiments we use the [EDM](https://github.com/NVlabs/edm) training and sampling to stay consistent with prior art, and the FID calculation is done via the [ADM](https://github.com/openai/guided-diffusion) evaluation suite.
 We provide a `fid.py` to evaluate our models during training using the same reference batches as ADM.

+## 💥 Guiding TREAD

+TREAD works great during _training_!
+How about _inference_? \
+It turns out TREAD can be applied during guided inference as well to gain additional performance and reduce FLOPS at the same time! \
+Instead of dropping the class label (CFG), we can guide with a selection rate delta.
+Since TREAD's selection rate (0.5) generalizes to other rates, this can be tuned in inference-time only.

+We demonstrate this in `rf.py` which contains minimal flow matching code for training and sampling:

+`sample`: normal sampling\
+`sample_tread`: TREAD sampling 🔥

 ## 🎓 Citation